View security policies

 What are security policies?

 A security policy defines the desired configuration of your workloads and helps ensure compliance with company or regulatory security requirements.
-In Azure Security Center, you can define policies for your Azure subscriptions and tailor them to your type of workload or the sensitivity of your data.
+In Azure Policy, you can define policies for your Azure subscriptions and tailor them to your type of workload or the sensitivity of your data.
 For example, applications that use regulated data, such as personally identifiable information, might require a higher level of security than other workloads.
 To set a policy across subscriptions or on Management groups, set them in Azure Policy.

 How security policies work